Ilagan: Private hospitals

 Overall, the city has three public and two private hospitals and three City Health Units.
 There are also dozens of dental clinics, maternity and pediatric clinics, derma clinics and pharmacies scattered around the city.
-As of 2022, Citimed of Ilagan is still under construction.
+The Citimed of Ilagan, Inc. is a privately owned Level-II hospital located along Maharlika Highway in barangay Alibagu.
+As of 2024, the hospital is still under construction.

 Education

 Ilagan is the center of education in the province of Isabela especially for neighboring municipalities of Tumauini, Gamu, Burgos, Roxas, Quirino, Naguilian, Benito Soliven, San Mariano and Delfin Albano.
 Provincial field offices of the different government agencies like the Technical Education and Skills Development Authority (TESDA) and Department of Education (DepEd) are all located in the city.
-The DepEd office located at the Government Center in barangay Alibagu governs school districts in the entire province of Isabela except for Cauayan, Ilagan and Santiago cities.
+The DepEd office located at the Government Center in barangay Alibagu governs school districts in the entire province of Isabela except for cities of Cauayan, Ilagan, and Santiago as these have their own respective schools division offices.

-Elementary and secondary schools
+Primary, elementary, and secondary schools

 The Schools Division of the City of Ilagan governs the city's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 The office governs the public and private elementary and public and private high schools throughout the city.

-There are six integrated high schools, ten secondary public schools and three other private secondary schools.
-There are 88 elementary schools throughout Ilagan, while the most populated are located in the poblacion area.
+There are six integrated high schools, ten secondary public schools, and three other private secondary schools.
+There are 88 elementary schools throughout Ilagan, while the most populated are located in the Poblacion area.

-Ilagan has formerly three districts namely: Ilagan East District, Ilagan West District and Ilagan South District when it was under the Division of Isabela, the mother school division.
-These districts has clusters of schools geographically located.
+Ilagan has formerly three districts namely: Ilagan East District, Ilagan West District, and Ilagan South District when it was under the Division of Isabela, the mother school division.
+These districts have clusters of schools geographically located.

 On January 21, 2013, the Schools Division of the City of Ilagan was created following the success of its cityhood bid in 2012.
 Denizon Domingo was installed as the first city school division superintendent.

-On June 17, 2013, the new school division reorganized the three existing school districts: Ilagan East District, Ilagan West District and Ilagan South District to established additional three school districts: Ilagan North District, Ilagan Northwest District and San Antonio District.
+On June 17, 2013, the new school division reorganized the three existing school districts: Ilagan East District, Ilagan West District, and Ilagan South District to establish additional three school districts: Ilagan North District, Ilagan Northwest District, and San Antonio District.
 There are now six school districts in the city.